 When you decide to buy a property, you might be required to pay an arrangement fee on the mortgage you take out.
 But some banks and building societies offer low-fee mortgages or even fee-free mortgages, which could work out cheaper overall.

-When comparing mortgages you will often see a table showing the type of rate you will get, which could be fixed, tracker or discounted.
+When comparing mortgages you often see a table showing the type of rate you will get, which could be fixed, tracker or discounted.
 Alongside that, you’ll be shown the initial interest rate, the overall cost of the mortgage and, importantly, the fees for setting up the mortgage.

 That means if the base rate goes up, your variable rate is likely to rise, which would result in higher monthly mortgage repayments.

-On a mortgage with a fee of £1,500, and a lower interest rate of 3.6%, your monthly mortgage repayments would be £581.75 for the first two years.
+On a mortgage with a fee of £995 and a lower interest rate of 2.75%, your monthly mortgage repayments would be £691.97 for the first two years.

-The most common mortgage fee aside from the arrangement fee is the booking fee, also known as the application fee.
-This is an administrative cost and is usually non refundable.
+Aside from the arrangement fee, you may have to pay a booking fee, also known as the application fee.
+This is an administrative cost and is usually non-refundable.